thottiamrp/modernweb-2019dec9/Labs/Ch06-ClientAPIs/5WebStorage/README.md

-# Chapter 7: Exercise: Use Web Storage
+# Chapter 6: Exercise: Use Web Storage
 ## Objectives
 * Store data locally using local storage
 * Retrieve local data stored in local storage

 ### Estimated Completion Time
-20 minutes
+15 minutes

 ## Steps:
 ### Save Preferences in Local Storage
 1. Create a folder in `/WIP` called `WebStorage`.

-1. Copy `favoriteMusic.html` to this folder, then open it in the browser and editor.
+1. Copy `favoriteMusic.html` to this new folder, then open it in the browser and editor.
     * You will notice an alert when the page loads, from code in window.onload
     * Click the save and clear buttons and notice the code that is called.
     * You will implement the logic to save, load and clear from local storage.